Stay safe when driving in the snow, ice, and rain. Learn how to avoid accidents with our winter driving tips.

 - Animals like deer are most active at dawn and dusk, especially during the winter months.
 Avoid collisions by staying alert and scanning the road ahead for potential threats.
 If you see a deer, don’t swerve, don’t speed up and do apply the brakes.

 - Winter storms and slick road conditions are a factor in more than 2,000 road deaths every year, according to the AAA Foundation for Traffic Safety.
-Slow down, increase following distance and brake before turning.
+To tighten up your winter driving safety precautions, slow down, increase your following distance, and brake before turning.
 Make sure you don’t have any cracks in your windshield and that your headlights are working correctly.
 Good visibility can be vital in avoiding winter accidents.

 - Allow yourself extra time for driving if weather and road conditions are poor.
 If you have a new driver at home, spend some time helping them learn the basics of driving in the winter.